haiwen/seafile-admin-docs/manual/config/sending_email.md

 * System admin adds new member
 * System admin resets user password
 * User sends file/folder share and upload link
-* \[pro] Reminder of unread notifications (It is sent by a background task which is pro edition only)
+* Reminder of unread notifications

 The first four types of email are sent immediately.
 The last type is sent by a background task running periodically.